vsbirkhaug/officebot/README.md

 The bot has a few prebuild tasks which can be used for todays demo, but of course it's rather restricted to ensure people don't abuse it too much.
 Here are some things you can ask it about, remember there isn't a command structure so just speak to it and see what happens.
 The current version has been focused on getting the NLP working and to a usable level.

+## What can it do?

 * Find out what's next on the demo trello board.
 * Ask what issues are on any repository such as bluehatbrit/officebot, or microsoft/botbuilder.
-* Create a new issue on github (currently locked down to only `bluehatbrit/officebot` for this demo).
+* Create a new issue on github.
 * Create a new team _(teams are still in development)_.

-Here are a few examples, but please test it anyway you like.
+## Example usage!

 * "What's next on trello?"
 * "Create a new team"
 * "Get issues on tryghost/ghost"
 * "Hold on, what was issue 1823 on microsoft/botbuilder again?"
 * "Create an issue on bluehatbrit/office called crashes on db connect"

+## Important notes

+* The trello integration uses [this demo board here](https://trello.com/b/viHXwBnd/vintus)
+* Creating issues can only be done on `bluehatbrit/officebot` during the demo.
+* Team management is still in development.